mujuni88/react-style-guide/git-flow.md

 # Git Flow

 This is our guide for contributing to SchoolStatus projects.
-These steps are based on the following [article](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).
+These steps are based on this [article](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).

 ## Step 1: Setup a local copy on your computer